haddystuff/Lazylab/README.md

 Lazylab
 ======
-Lazylab is lab deploying automation tool for virtual network devices.
+Lazylab is Network lab deployment automation tool.

+Lazylab using KVM as a hypervisor.

 It's easy implemented in already running libvirt setup.
 Lazylab fully compatible with virt-manager, Ovirt, cockpit-machines.